TerjeRu/adpowershell/README.md

 OBS!
-The scripts that actually change anything on the AD opbjects should be used with care.
+The scripts that actually change anything on the AD objects should be used with care.
 They work in my production environment, but may have unintended consequences in your set-up.
 Read the comments and make sure you understand what it does.
 ## Prerequisites

 Before you start using these scripts, ensure you have the following: